 Training must be conducted according to the approved standards and curriculum for the level where the 2,OM interventions exists as a floor skill.

-- Formal psychomotor testing is required for OM skills and interventions that are tested for certification at a higher license level as a floor skill.
-In order for the candidate to be eligible to apply for an OM skills test, the EMS medical director must verify the student has completed the training requirements.
+- Formal psychomotor testing is required for optional module skills and interventions that are tested for certification at a higher license level as a floor skill.
+For the candidate to be eligible to apply for an optional module skills test, the EMS medical director must verify the student has completed the training requirements.

 Optional Module Exams

-The process to host an OM psychomotor examination mirrors the request for an initial EMS course psychomotor examination.
+The process to host an optional module psychomotor examination mirrors the request for an initial EMS course psychomotor examination.
 Request the exam in IGEMS under training but use the course name exam – BLS optional modules.
-The bureau will evaluate each test request and resources available on a case by case basis.
+The bureau will evaluate each test request and resources available on a case-by-case basis.

 Each candidate must have a completed Candidate Exam Registration Form.
-This form requires the signature of the medical director for permission to test and a hard copy will need to be presented by the candidate at the testing site.
+This form requires the signature of the medical director for permission to test.
+A hard copy will need to be presented by the candidate at the testing site.